 In any insurance organization where digitization is being fast-forwarded, the CIOs are entrusted with the responsibility of enhancing IT performance and identifying the latest tools & technologies that the business can embrace to become digital leaders.

-That makes implementation of RPA a mandate for most CIOs in 2023.
+That makes the implementation of RPA a mandate for most CIOs in 2023.

 Do you know?
 According to a recent report, ‘78% of businesses are likely to invest or increase their investment in automation.’
 In 2023, insurers will invest more and more in a framework linking RPA-based automation to optimize performance, increase productivity and gain a competitive advantage.

 RPA can be the soul of automation, but the need of the hour for businesses is intelligent automation backed up by RPA.
-While RPA can perform rule-based tasks with efficiency and speed, intelligent automation uses machine learning to achieve more complex operations.
+While Data Extraction Tools & Techniques can perform rule-based tasks with efficiency and speed, intelligent automation uses machine learning to achieve more complex operations.

 It will allow insurance businesses to offload a significant part of tasks that would otherwise demand excessive human interference.